Leanderrr/project/old readme.md

 - What is the difference in sound spectrum when comparing, guitar, flute, piano and cello for example?
 - Is my guitar in tune?
 - Can I learn how to sing a particular note or note interval? (great potential for relative ear training)
-- How does my basilar membrane vibrate (roughly) when there is sound?

 #### Available features in program.